The Roanoke Outside Foundation has been working to support the outdoors for more than a decade and we need your help to take it to the next level.

 To define an asset as regional the Roanoke Outside Advisory Council – which is comprised of regional stakeholders (local governments and land managers), business owners, club leaders, and non-profit partners from throughout the region – used a blind scoring system that looked at whether an asset is located in multiple jurisdictions, is marketed by tourism organizations, attracts users from a wide area, has unmet needs and funding for maintenance or improvements, supports private business endeavors, can contribute to economic impact, and is not adequately represented in an existing capital improvement plan.

 The public will be invited to submit project ideas to the Roanoke Outside Foundation Advisory Council.
-Every quarter the Advisory Council will evaluate submissions and using a blind scorecard allocate available funds to projects that have demonstrated the highest and most immediate need and ability to be completed in a timely manner.
-An option to allow community voting on projects is under consideration as a secondary avenue through which funding can be allocated.
+The Advisory Council will evaluate submissions and using a blind scorecard allocate available funds to projects that have demonstrated the highest and most immediate need and ability to be completed in a timely manner.

 A donation that receives no benefit in exchange is 100 percent tax-deductible.
 If the donor receives benefits (sponsor recognition, signage, etc.), then their tax deduction would be reduced by the fair market value of the benefits received.